Closed Japanese McDonald's gets tongue-in-cheek sendoff from rival Burger King

 "I was looking at the comment thinking it was such a heartwarming message, but when I read the sentence vertically I got goosebumps," said Twitter user BA_RenKun.

-Following the social media reaction Burger King in Akihabara posted a new poster.
+Following the social media reaction, a second poster that Burger King did not create was circulated on social media.
 The first characters of each horizontal sentence when combined say 'we won't forget you.'

 CNN

-Following the heated discussion of Burger King's hidden message on Twitter, a revamped poster was found outside the store Monday.
+Following the heated discussion of Burger King's hidden message on Twitter, a revamped poster was circulated on social media Monday.
 It still shows a Burger King employee bowing respectfully to convey that the two stores were good friends and rivals.

 However, the new hidden message when each of the first characters are put together vertically reads "wasurenai yo," or "We won't forget you."

-Note: Update: The article has been updated to clarify that the second poster was not sanctioned by Burger King Japan.